A Vienna to Salzburg train ride is most definitely the best way to travel between the Austrian cities.

 When choosing an ÖBB train, pick the quickest option, the ones that stop less frequently at smaller stations.

-The Railjet Xpress and the Railjet (classic version) are the only trains on this route where you won’t have to change train.
+The Railjet Xpress and the Railjet (classic version) are the only trains on this route where you won't have to change trains.
 The Xpress is the high-speed train.

-Try to avoid Regional S2 trains and the ICE because you will have to switch train and it and the train ride will take more than 4 hours.
+Try to avoid Regional S2 trains and the ICE because you will have to switch trains, and the train ride will take more than 4 hours.

 You can get in at the Wien Hauptbahnhof (main station) or at the Airport Wien Schwechat.
 Salzburg has one main train station, which is called Salzburg Hauptbahnhof.